Intense fighting in northwest Syria as army tries to advance

 Northwest Syria is the only significant territory still in rebel hands.
 The area being targeted in the latest bombardment was the subject of a Russian-Turkish agreement last September to hold off a government offensive.

-The Syrian Observatory for Human Rights, a British-based organization that monitors the war, said 69 civilians had been killed by bombardments since April 30.
+The Syrian Observatory for Human Rights, a British-based organisation that monitors the war, said 69 civilians had been killed by bombardments since April 30.
 At least 41 insurgents had been killed by air strikes and fighting, it said.

 The dominant rebel force in the northwest said on Monday it would meet any government attempt to advance with “iron and fire”.
 The group, Tahrir al-Sham, includes al Qaeda’s former affiliate the Nusra Front.